Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 Configuring dom0 RPC permissions
 --------------------------------

-There are quite a few approaches that one can choose to open files and URLs in other VMs, however the mechanism is the same for all of them: they involve the `qubes.OpenInVM` and `qubes.OpenURL` [RPC services](https://www.qubes-os.org/doc/qrexec3/#qubes-rpc-services), usually through the use of the `qvm-open-in-vm` and `qvm-open-in-dvm` shell scripts in `srcVM`.
+There are different approaches to open files and URLs in other VMs but they all involve the `qubes.OpenInVM` and `qubes.OpenURL` [RPC services](https://www.qubes-os.org/doc/qrexec3/#qubes-rpc-services), usually through the use of the `qvm-open-in-vm` and `qvm-open-in-dvm` shell scripts in `srcVM`.

-One can configure Qubes's [RPC policies](https://www.qubes-os.org/doc/rpc-policy/) to fine tune when/if a user confirmation/selection window pops up depending on the RPC service and the names of `srcVM` and `dstVM`.
+Depending on the RPC service, `srcVM` and optionally `dstVM` Qubes RPC policies can be configured to allow, deny, or popup a list of available destination VMs.
+See the [official documentation](https://www.qubes-os.org/doc/rpc-policy/).

-If one wants to automatically select different destination VMs - eg. depending on the site's level of trust, URL/file type, ... - *without* user confirmation - then some logic must exist in `srcVM`, either in the form of a custom wrapper to the `qvm-open-in-vm` script, or a specific application add-on.
+In the case that `allow` is configured (ie. no popup dialog) *and* that different destination VMs should be used depending on the URL/file (site's level of trust, protocol, file [MIME](https://en.wikipedia.org/wiki/Media_type) type, ...), then some logic must exist in `srcVM`, either in the form of a custom wrapper to the `qvm-open-in-vm` script, or a specific application add-on.

 Configuring `srcVM`
 -------------------

-The subsections below list various approaches, each with their pros and cons.
+The subsections below list various approaches.

+### Inter-VM - copy/paste and file copy ###

+That approach is obvious, but is the most simple one and doesn't require any configuration.

+- URLs: [copy/paste](https://www.qubes-os.org/doc/copy-paste/) the link in `dstVM`'s browser.
+- Files: [copy](https://www.qubes-os.org/doc/copying-files/) the file to `dstVM` and open it from there.

 ### Command-line ###

-Save for copy/pasting URLs between VMs, the most basic - and less convenient - approach is to open files or URLs like so:
+Another obvious and basic approach - but less convenient - is to open files or URLs in a terminal in `srcVM`:

 ~~~
 qvm-open-in-vm dstVM http://example.com